 6. Computing power for resource-hungry tasks

-Recently, Emma Haruka Iwao, a Google employee, broke the Guinness World Record in computing Pi by reaching 31.4 trillion digits.
+Recently, a Swiss university, broke the Guinness World Record for computing Pi by reaching 62.8 trillion decimal places.
 Such calculations require huge computing power, so a Kubernetes cluster would be a natural solution here to manage the distribution of the calculations across multiple computers.
 Were we to follow in Iwao’s footsteps, we would only need to write a program to perform the calculations.
 Kubernetes would handle the rest.
 Another computation-heavy case that could make use of the power of K8s is drug discovery.

 Kubernetes also brings considerable benefits to Continuous Integration/Continuous Deployment or Continuous Delivery methodology (you can read more about CI/CD in our blog post).
 This is a logical continuation of the use cases presented in points 1 and 2.
-Once an app is deployed into operations, how it works must be monitored constantly.
-That’s in addition to gathering users’ feedback and developing new features.
-Whether it’s for testing, frequent releases or deploying newer versions of an app, Kubernetes makes everything simpler and more manageable.
+In the cloud-native application development approach, choosing CI/CD pipeline tools wisely is necessary as once an app is deployed into operations, its work has to be constantly monitored.
+That is in addition to gathering users’ feedback, developing new features, and other business benefits.
+Whether it is for testing, frequent releases or deploying newer versions of an app, Kubernetes makes everything simpler and more manageable.